Proven Racine Business Litigation Attorneys Ready To Fight For You

 We Handle a Wide Variety of Disputes

 Litigation doesn’t only mean courtroom litigation.
 We are adept at resolving disputes through litigation, arbitration, mediation, and other dispute resolution methods.
 Our Racine business litigation attorney is experienced in antitrust, consumer protection, contract disputes, employment litigation, fiduciary litigation, franchise disputes, insurance coverage disputes, intellectual property disputes, and securities fraud, among other areas of practice.

 Contact Kerkman & Dunn Today

-When a business dispute erupts, you are going to need the services of professionals who make their living winning business litigation cases for their clients.
+When a business dispute erupts, you are going to need the services of trusted Racine business litigation lawyers who make their living winning business litigation cases for their clients.
 We stand ready and waiting to discuss your problem with you and to take decisive action.
 To arrange an initial consultation where we can answer your questions and discuss your options, please contact Kerkman & Dunn today at 800-645-9064.